paraizovinicius/paraizovinicius/README.md

 # Profile
 Hello!
 My name is Vinicius and I'm a Computer Scientist passionate about Machine Learning and AI.
+Check out my personal [Website](https://paraizovinicius.github.io/).

 ## Stats
 Here are some statistics about my profile: